5 Things You Must Know About Heat Exhaustion And How To Treat It

 Heat exhaustion is strongly related to the heat index, which is a measurement of how hot you feel when the effects of relative humidity and air temperature are combined.
 A relative humidity of 60% or more hampers sweat evaporation, which hinders your body's ability to cool itself.

 The risk of heat-related illness dramatically increases when the heat index climbs to 90 degrees or more.
-So it's important -- especially during heat waves -- to pay attention to the reported heat index, and also to remember that the heat index is even higher when you are standing in full sunshine.
+So it's important to pay attention to the reported heat index, especially during heat waves, and also remember that the heat index is even higher when you are standing in direct sunlight.

 Other risk factors associated with heat-related illness include: